codefresh-io/cap-docs.codefresh.io/_docs/runtime/install-on-prem.md

 Make sure you have the following:

 #### Service Account file
-The Service Account file is provided by Codefresh ????.
+The GCR Service Account JSON file is provided by Codefresh ????.
 (NIMA: why and what is this used for? where should users save this?)

 #### TLS certificates
 For a secured installation, we highly recommend using TLS certificates.
-Make sure you have your `ssl.cert` and `private.key` are valid.
+Make sure your `ssl.cert` and `private.key` are valid.

 >Use a Corporate Signed certificate, or any valid TLS certificate, for example, from lets-encrypt.